FASTECH logo

 Promising Developments in Hydrogen Engine Design

+As mentioned, H2ICEs are already on the road, specifically heavy-duty vehicles that are difficult to electrify.
+These trucks run on early versions of H2ICE technology.
 One exciting development is the recent use of hydrogen in an opposed-piston engine.
-These engines are simple yet powerful, making them an ideal replacement for traditional ICEs and first-generation H2ICEs.
+These engines are simple yet powerful, making them an ideal replacement for traditional ICEs.

-FASTECH: Powering the Hydrogen ICE Movement
+FASTECH: Powering Hydrogen ICEs

 Read This Next